-Corruption: In 2017 the government started an anticorruption campaign.
-A number of officials, including several directors of agencies and two former ministers, were arrested on corruption charges.
-In January 2017 former minister of economy and presidential advisor Magloire Ngambia, along with Minister of Petrol and Hydrocarbons Etienne Dieudonne Ngoubou, were arrested and charged with corruption.
-On October 5, Ngoubou was released on bail, but Ngambia remained in detention.
+In 2017 the government launched an anticorruption campaign.
+A number of officials, including several directors of agencies, a minister, and two former ministers, were arrested on corruption charges.
+For example, former minister of economy and presidential advisor Magloire Ngambia and Minister of Petrol and Hydrocarbons Etienne Dieudonne Ngoubou were arrested and charged with corruption.
+In October 2018 Ngoubou was released on bail, but Ngambia remained in detention at year's end.